dvreeze/yaidom/docs/yaidom-tutorial.rst

 Still the question remains: why not use a standard query language like `XQuery`_?
 Some possible reasons are:

 * XQuery is a complex language.
 The different specifications of XQuery or related to it illustrate its complexity well.
-* XQuery has a type system based on `XML Schema`_, which is very complex in itself.
+* XQuery has a type system based on `XML Schema`_, which is known to be very complex in itself.
+* Non-trivial computations are better and more directly expressed in a programming language like Scala than in XPath/XQuery or XQuery extension functions.
 * There are too few mature open source XQuery libraries.
 * The standard API for XQuery is `XQJ`_, which is to XML databases what JDBC is to relational databases.
 What if we only want to process XML in-memory?